-Acknowledgment: The IGS Governing Board thanks all of the members of the strategic planning committee for their thoughtful contributions to this strategic plan.
-The Governing board also thanks all of the participants and supporters of the IGS.
-Without your dedicated participation and generous support the IGS would not exist.
+Acknowledgment: The IGS Governing Board thanks all members of the strategic planning committee for their thoughtful contributions to this strategic plan.
+The Governing Board also thanks all participants and supporters of the IGS.
+Without your dedicated participation and generous support, the IGS would not exist.

-This document was edited by the IGS Central Bureau, which is hosted at the California Institute of Technology/Jet Propulsion Laboratory with support from NASA.
+This document was edited by the IGS Central Bureau, which is hosted at the Jet Propulsion Laboratory, California Institute of Technology, with support from NASA.